backstage/backstage/docs/plugins/new-backend-system.md

 Extension Points look a little bit like services, since you depended on them just like you would a service.
 A key difference is that extension points are registered and provided by plugins themselves, based on what customizations each individual plugin wants to expose.

 Extension Points are also exported separately from the plugin instance itself, and a single plugin can also expose multiple different extension points at once.
-This makes it easier to evolve and deprecated individual Extension Points over time, rather than dealing with a single large API surface.
+This makes it easier to evolve and deprecate individual Extension Points over time, rather than dealing with a single large API surface.

 ### Modules